 We recently covered disability insurance and the mistakes that doctors make.
-Today, I’d like to look at another insurance product that is important for many high-income professionals: term life insurance.
+Today, I’d like to look at another insurance task that is important for many high-income professionals: getting term life insurance quotes.

 This is the good kind of life insurance that exists for one reason.
 It ensures that anyone relying on your income will be financially secure if you suffer an untimely and early death.
 There is no investment component.
 Like home, auto, and umbrella insurance, it’s important coverage to have, and ideally, no claims will be filed.

 Term life insurance is not for everyone.
 If you’re already financially independent, you don’t need it and can drop the coverage.
 Your family can be considered self-insured.
 The next time you forget to do that thing you’ve been saying you’d do, you can take comfort in knowing that you’re not worth more dead than alive to anyone.